polgfred/ringo-evented/README.md

+## Disclaimer

+This project is discontinued.
+I've left it up on GitHub for historical reasons, and as an example of a non-trivial integration between JavaScript, the JVM, and a highly performant Java networking library (Netty).

 ## ringo-evented: An evented library for RingoJS based on the Java Netty project

 The goal of `ringo-evented` is to make it really easy to write event-based client and server applications in JavaScript that make full use of both the [CommonJS](http://commonjs.org/) and [Java](http://java.oracle.com/) ecosystems.
 It is built on top of the excellent [Netty](http://jboss.org/netty/) project, which provides both a solid NIO client/server Java framework and an impressive array of codecs for dealing with network protocols.